“Shaw’s work is filled with a personal vision of the world. She works with a sensitivity and poetry which is quite exceptional.

 Gallery Kohler, London

-The 20th Century British Art Fair, Royal College of Art, London
+The 20th Century British Art Fair, Royal College of Art,

 Cadogan Contemporary, London